Dhanush47-cloud/AI-_Agent/README.md

+---

-# 🤖 Hospital AI Assistant – Symptom Classifier
+🤖 Hospital AI Assistant – Symptom Classifier

-An intelligent hospital assistant that helps classify patient symptoms using Google’s Gemini LLM and LangGraph.
-This assistant guides users to the right department based on their input symptoms: General, Emergency, or Mental Health.
+An intelligent assistant for hospitals that classifies patient symptoms using Google’s Gemini LLM and LangGraph.
+The assistant guides patients to the appropriate department: General, Emergency, or Mental Health.

+---

 📌 Features

-Conversational symptom input
+🗣️ Conversational symptom input

-AI-based symptom classification
+🤖 AI-based symptom classification

-Automated routing to the correct care path
+🏥 Automated routing to the correct care path

-Modular architecture using LangGraph
+🧩 Modular architecture using LangGraph

+---

 🧠 Tech Stack

 Python 3.x

 LangChain – LLM orchestration

 LangGraph – Graph-based flow control

-Google Generative AI – Gemini 1.5 Flash model
+Google Generative AI (Gemini 1.5 Flash) – LLM engine

+---

 🚀 How It Works

-User is asked to input a symptom.
+1. User inputs a symptom

-The Gemini LLM classifies it into:
+2. Gemini LLM classifies it into one of three categories:

 General